TomerFi/aioswitcher/CONTRIBUTING.md

 [David-DM](https://david-dm.org/TomerFi/aioswitcher) is keeping an eye for versions updates upon the npm requirements listed in the *package.json* file.

+### FOSSA

+[FOSSA](https://app.fossa.io/projects/git%2Bgithub.com%2FTomerFi%2Faioswitcher) is validating the licenses in use.

 ## Continuous Deployment